-(1) There is proportional danger of maternal death or severe threat to long-term organ function.

-(2) The maternal patient has provided her informed consent.
+- There is proportional danger of maternal death or severe threat to long-term organ function and - 2) The maternal patient has provided her informed consent.

 Examples of medically indicated previable separation are manifold.
-AAPLOG has already expressed the ethical reasons justifying previable induction of labor, such as with intrauterine infection, massive placental abruption, and progressive hypertensive disorders of pregnancy6.
-In countries with modern medical infrastructure, medical science is usually advanced enough to support the maternal patient through the 24 hours or less typically required for such inductions.
-If need be, blood product replacement, sedation, and intensive care can be employed to protect the maternal life in order to achieve successful induction of an intact fetal corpus without resorting to fetal dismemberment.
+Previable induction of labor is justified in cases of intrauterine infection, massive placental abruption, and progressive hypertensive disorders of pregnancy.
+In countries with modern healthcare infrastructure, medical science is usually advanced enough to support the maternal patient through the 24 hours or less typically required for such inductions.
+If need be, blood product replacement and intensive care can be employed to protect the maternal life to achieve successful induction of an intact fetal body without resorting to fetal dismemberment.